TIBCOSoftware/snappydata/docs/connectors/tdv.md

 ## Connecting to TDV from TIBCO ComputeDB

 1. Publish the view from TDV Studio that needs to be accessed as a data source from TIBCO ComputeDB.
-2. Note the name of the Data Source that is associated with the View that should be published.
+2. Note the name of the Data Source that is associated with the view that should be published.
 For more information, refer to the TDV documentation.
 3. Log on to the machine where TIBCO ComputeDB is installed and go to the ComputeDB installation directory.

 4. Make sure ComputeDB is running by executing the following command: